 In September 2019, the Company formed the ASH legal entity.
 On September 5, 2019, ASH acquired Handyman Matters Inc., a franchisor of home improvement, maintenance, and repair services.
-In the fourth quarter of 2021, ASH began operations of Ace Senior Services, which provides basic home maintenance and essential tasks for seniors.
 On December 22, 2021, ASH acquired the assets of Mountain Skyline Painting LLC, a provider of home painting services.
+On July 29, 2022, ASH acquired the assets of Legacy Plumbing, Inc. a provider of residential plumbing services.
+On April 12, 2023, AHCS, a newly-formed subsidiary of ASH merged with UICH, with